 Performances of these health care delivery services are defined within this Performance Work Statement (PWS) utilizing a "performance-based" approach.
 Thus required services are described in terms of output rather than specific task assignments.
 The CCSO desires to make an award to the Proposer who can provide the best value, considering the diversity of available services and price, pursuant to an affirmative determination of responsibility, whose proposal, conforming to the solicitation, is determined to be in the best interest of the County, price and other factors considered.
-Therefore, the County may award to a Proposer who proposal meets, and are applicable to, all output services described.
+Therefore, the County may make an award to a Proposer whose proposal meets, and the terms of which are applicable to, all output services described.